 For this reason, cutting and thinning should be kept to an absolute minimum.
 In addition to the negative impacts of salt spray, removing vegetation from the understory to "open up" one's yard or landscape will also create new areas of light in the forest floor that cause vines and other plants that may not be wanted to take hold.
 This will also eliminate habitat that supports an interesting variety of wildlife.
-No canopy or understory trimming, and no vegetation removal are allowed on unimproved (vacant) lots.
+No canopy or understory trimming and no vegetation removal are allowed on unimproved (vacant) lots.
 The practice of tree topping is not permitted.

 - 7. Dune Vegetation: The removal of vegetation from any dune area is a critical issue.
 This vegetation (shrubs, grasses or vines) holds the dunes in place preventing erosion and storm damage.
 Due to the wind and salt environment, most of these plants never grow large enough to be subject to approvals for trees.
 However, they may be covered by additional ARC approval requirements regarding limbs, clustered growth or understory. - 8.
 Removal of Understory and Ground Cover in naturalized areas on existing home sites is prohibited.
 Do not weed-eat or cut down naturalized areas of understory and ground cover.
 As a barrier island, understory and ground cover are critical elements to control erosion and protect birds and other wildlife. - 9.
-Mulch: The BHA strongly recommends that mulch used comes from the island mulch site or be a pre-bagged product (see Glossary for mulch definition) to help control pests and plant +synthetic/artificial pine straw or mulch is not allowed. - 10.
-Pine straw: Pine straw, used as mulch, could create a potential fire hazard and should not be placed, kept, or stored adjacent to structures with combustible exterior construction. - 11.
+Mulch: The BHA strongly recommends that mulch used comes from the island mulch site or be a pre-bagged product (see Glossary for mulch definition) to help control pests and plant +synthetic/artificial pine straw or mulch is not allowed.
+Mulch is not recommended for driveways. - 10.
+Pine straw: Pine straw, used as mulch, could create a potential fire hazard and should not be placed, kept, or stored adjacent to structures with combustible exterior construction.
+Pine straw is expressly prohibited by the Village. - 11.
 Owners of homes in "drip-line" neighborhoods without sub-associations (Keeper's Landing, Sumner's Crescent and Surfman's Walk) do not own the land around their homes.
-This surrounding land is Bald Head Association common area, and all landscaping is done by landscape contractors hired by this organization.
+This surrounding land is Bald Head Association common area, and all landscaping is done by landscape contractors hired by Bald Head Association this organization.
 This includes all trimming, planting and tree removal.
 Owners may not trim trees, bushes, vines, grasses, etc. around their homes.
 If an owner feels that any vegetation needs to be trimmed or removed, contact the Bald Head Association for further details. - 12.
 Nothing may be affixed to a tree or vegetation, including but not limited to trash tags, nails, screws and/or any type of fasteners. - 13.
 Grass: Installation of turf grass lawns is not permitted.
 Use of native grasses that are naturally maintained provides a great addition to landscapes.
-(See Plant Lists) - 14.
-Water: Water requirements for plants should be planned for during the first year while the plants become established. - 15.
+(See BHI Plant Lists) - 14.
+Water: Water requirements for plants should be planned for during the first year while the plants become established.
+Vegetation must be sustained for a minimum of one year. - 15.
 Herbicides: The use of herbicides is inconsistent with living in harmony with nature.
 Herbicides can damage the root zones of desirable trees and shrubs.
 The need for and use of herbicides may best be determined by landscape professionals. - 16.
 Avoid using bush-hogs when removing vegetation since it is very easy to scrape and damage desirable trees and shrubs with heavy equipment and to increase undesirable compaction and root system damage.